Volunteering in Surrey's countryside

 Surrey Countryside Partnerships

-The Surrey Countryside Partnerships team (Lower Mole and Downlands Partnerships) offer practical countryside volunteering opportunities throughout the year, all across north and north-east Surrey as well as in to neighbouring areas of Kingston, Sutton and Croydon.
+Hosted by Surrey County Council, the Surrey Countryside Partnerships team (Downlands, Lower Mole and Surrey Heathland) offer enjoyable, varied, seasonal practical countryside volunteering opportunities throughout the year.
+Task sessions are held in north, north-east and west Surrey as well as in to neighbouring areas of Kingston, Sutton and Croydon.

 Countryside Access Team